johngallagher/jar-jar-gone/source/2016-04-05-what-is-an-api.html.md

 **Aside** Want a practical?
 Try my tutorial to [get the tracks of an album using the Spotify API!](/using-the-spotify-api-to-get-an-albums-tracks)

-## How does an API send it's data?
+## How does an API send and receive information?

 Three different kinds of API: